JulietteHoisnard/blog/_posts/2024-04-22-what-it-takes-to-be-a-great-leader.markdown

 ![The five dysfunctions of a team - Pyramid Diagram](https://images.squarespace-cdn.com/content/v1/6348398d9d21fd6277c64f96/3d428a86-8ca0-4c8d-af1d-cd9040cc14a9/Five+dysfunctions+of+a+team+pyramid.png?format=2500w)

 When you are in a position of leadership, your leadership styles can contribute to or alleviate team dysfunctions.
 Indeed, it is the job of everyone in a team, but also of the leader of a team, to collaborate on functioning well.
 The idea is to first build trust, know a bit each other personnally to be able to work together.
 Then, only when you trust each other, can you start to have healthy conflicts.
 Sometimes you stay blocked at a level where you resent your colleagues and you fear the conflicts.
 By keeping the conflicts away from you, the team is in a state of being very "calm" in appearance team relationship, with no conflicts arising, but that can be all fake.
 A well functioning team has conflicts and solve them quickly and healthily.
 Then we reach the third, which is when the team has a lack of commitment.
 The team is hesitant on what it wants, and lacks of clarity.
 It is of outmost importance to manage to commit as a team and brings clarity to what is going on.
 The fourth dysfunction of a team is to think that if you trust someone, you don't need to challenge what they are doing.
 An avoidance of accountability leads to flakiness.
 Whenever you hold each other accountable in the team,only then you bring high standards to the delivery.
-FInally, the fifth dysfunctionment is the inattention to result.
+Finally, the fifth dysfunctionment is the inattention to result.
 If you play the status game and want only your own success above the success of the team, that is an issue.
 You need to focus on results to deliver a collective success.

 The second tool is Tuckman's 5 Stages of Team Development